Our email providers have the power to take control of all of our accounts at any time, and the only way to stop them is to self-host your email.

 Renting an apartment in the mainstream rent system usually involves leaving an extra month's worth of rent with your landlord, in the hope of getting it back when you leave - but that's up to your landlord.
 It also usually involves paying a non-refundable fee just to apply.

 We live at the mercy of every institution we interact with, and it's disgustingly undignified.

 Solutions to many of these are easy to imagine and even to implement.
 Websites could allow you to provide a key to encrypt password reset emails, or to disable such emails (as Didact currently does).
-There's no legitimate reason why anyone ever needs my passport in their hand.
 Online banking could have been designed such that you generate a one-time code that only allows withdrawing a certain amount and enter that in an online store.
 That would be a little more difficult to implement for in-person payments, but trivial for online payments.
 Cryptocurrency offers another solution to the money problems.

 If we want a world where we don't have to live at the mercy of every institution we interact with, we need to do the same thing one has to do to enact any kind of large-scale change: every little thing we can.
 One step was writing this article.
 Another was writing my article years earlier on the problem with password reset emails, and then acting on it by giving Didact the option to disable them.
-There are other things I could do but haven't yet, like switching most of my money to cash and paying that way at stores (I plan to do this soon).
+There are other things I want to do but haven't been able to yet, such as switching to cryptocurrency.
 There's a lot of things you can do too.
 One of them is sharing this article.